FLEXIY0/github-vault-sync-plus/README.md

-# MultiSync — Obsidian Plugin
+# GitHub Vault Sync — Obsidian Plugin

 > Sync your Obsidian vault across every device using your own **free private GitHub repo**.
 > No subscription.
 No cloud fees.
 Works on desktop (Windows / macOS / Linux) and mobile (iOS / Android).